SUBMIT TO US

 We consider short fiction, micro fiction, poetry, short plays, novel excerpts, and creative non-fiction.

-We would prefer submissions in .doc, .docx or .pdf files, but we’re flexible as long as your formatting is clear and easy to read.
-If you have special formatting, please do not paste your story into the body of an e-mail.
+Please submit your work as .doc, .docx or .pdf files.
+We’re flexible on formatting as long as your formatting is clear and easy to read.
+Please do not paste your story into the body of an e-mail.

 Also, please note if you have special formatting as it sometimes does not display correctly in Word.
 This way we can check with you if something looks incorrect.
 I.e. if your poem about whales is in the shape of a whale, tell us.

-Submit to firstname.lastname@example.org.
+Send your work to firstname.lastname@example.org following the formatting and length guidelines listed above.
 If you don’t, we’ll find you.
 And make you.

 Just kidding.
 But we are angry.